 The Hammer brand itself has been established in Europe for over 100 years.
 It’s a brand that’s received the TUV GS certification (an independent testing organisation), ensuring that this model meets quality standards.

-And the Hammer brand itself has been established in Europe for over 100 years.
-It’s a brand that’s received GS and TUV certifications, ensuring that this model needs quality standards.
-Before we dive headfirst into our review, let’s take a few seconds to look at what we liked and didn’t like about this model – there really wasn’t anything to complain about.
+Before we dive headfirst into our review, let’s take a few seconds to look at what we liked and didn’t like about this model – there really wasn’t much to complain about.

 - The flywheel is magnetic and offers smoothness with each motion.